np-overflow/vue/slides/day-one/html.md

 # HTML tags

-* Specify the type of element
+* Specifies what the element is
 * Many types of elements you can choose from [^1]
   * Headings
   * Buttons
   * Input fields
-  * Cat 🙀
+  * Cat??? 🙀

 *Create a tag* by wrapping an element type in `<` and `>`